sam81/pychoacoustics/pychoacoustics/doc/engine.rst

 Tabular Results Files
 ---------------------

-The tabular results files are comma separated value (csv) text files that can be opened in a text file editor or a spreadsheet application.
+The tabular results files are comma separated value (CSV) text files that can be opened in a text file editor or a spreadsheet application.
 The separator used by default is the semicolon “;”, but another separator can be specified in the ``pychoacoustics`` preferences window.